Julia Potocka

 Countess Ewa Józefina Julia Eudoksja Potocka hr.
 Piława (born 10 August 1818 in Paris – 21 May 1895 in Vienna) was a Polish noble lady of the Potocki family.

 Early life

 She was the daughter of Count Alfred Wojciech Potocki and Princess Józefina Maria Czartoryska.
 Her brother Count Alfred Józef Potocki was the 2nd Ordynat of the Łańcut Fee Tail.

 Marriage and issue

-Ewa Józefina married on 3 June 1841, in Vienna, Prince Franz de Paula of Liechtenstein and had four children:
+Julia married on 3 June 1841, in Vienna, Prince Franz de Paula of Liechtenstein and had four children: